DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection

 \subsection{DASVDD Implementation Details}

-For all datasets, we use autoencoder with fully connected layers.
+For all datasets, we use an autoencoder with fully connected layers.
 For both MNIST and FMNIST, we use one hidden layer of size 1,024.
-For CIFAR10 and Speech datasets, we used an encoder with 2 hidden layers of sizes 1,024 and 512 respectively.
-For all datasets, except PIMA, the latent space size is set to 256.
-Since PIMA dataset has only a few attributes, we use a model with two hidden layers of size 10 and set the latent size to 4.
-In all datasets, we use leaky ReLU as the activation function, and set the training batch size to 200.
-For optimizing the network parameters, we use Adam optimizer with initial learning rate 0.001.
-For optimizing $c$, we employ AdaGrad \cite{adagrad} optimizer with initial learning rate of 1 and decay of 0.1.
-The center of hypersphere $c$ is randomly initialized from a normal distribution.
-In all our experiments, we set $\kappa = 0.9$, the weight decay hyperparameter $\lambda = 10^{-7}$, and run the training for $300$ epochs.
-The $\gamma$ value for every dataset is calculated, prior to training, as is discussed in Section \ref{gamma} where T is set to 10.
-The obtained $\gamma$ , see (\ref{eq:5}), for datasets MNIST, CIFAR10, FMNIST, Speech and PIMA are respectively 0.75, 5.22, 0.28, 2.56 and 713.64.
-All algorithms were implemented in Python using PyTorch framework.
-All codes are run on Google Colaboratory GPU (Tesla K80) with 12GB RAM.
+For CIFAR10 and Speech datasets, we used an encoder with two hidden layers of sizes 1,024 and 512, respectively.
+For all datasets except PIMA, the latent space size is set to 256.
+Since the PIMA dataset has only a few attributes, we use a model with two hidden layers of size ten and set the latent size to 4.
+In all datasets, we use leaky ReLU as the activation function and set the training batch size to 200.
+For optimizing the network parameters, we use Adam optimizer with an initial learning rate of 0.001.
+For optimizing $c$, we employ AdaGrad \cite{adagrad} optimizer with an initial learning rate of 1 and decay of 0.1.
+The center of hypersphere $c$ is randomly initialized from a normal distribution. \b{In all our experiments, we set $\kappa = 0.9$}, the weight decay hyperparameter $\lambda = 10^{-7}$, and run the training for $300$ epochs.
+The $\gamma$ value for every dataset is calculated, prior to training, as is discussed in Section \ref{gamma} where $T$ is set to 10.
+The obtained $\gamma$ , see (\ref{eq:5}), for datasets MNIST, CIFAR10, FMNIST, Speech, PIMA, AWID 3, and MIMII are respectively 0.75, 5.22, 0.28, 2.56 and 713.64, 12.42, 0.92.
+All algorithms were implemented in Python using the PyTorch framework. \b{All codes are run on Google Colaboratory GPU (Tesla K80) with 12GB RAM, and NVIDIA RTX A5000.}